zubairkhawar/ReelMate/backend/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License
+## 📄 License

-This project is part of the ReelMate platform.
+MIT License - see LICENSE file for details

-## Support
+## 🆘 Support

-For support and questions, please contact the development team.
+For support and questions:
+- Create an issue in the repository
+- Check the documentation
+- Review the API endpoints

+## 🔮 Future Enhancements

+- [ ] Two-factor authentication (2FA)
+- [ ] OAuth integration (Google, GitHub)
+- [ ] Role-based access control
+- [ ] Audit logging
+- [ ] Webhook support
+- [ ] Real-time notifications
+- [ ] File upload handling
+- [ ] Analytics and monitoring